Treaty of Salbai

-Hastings and Mahadaji Sindhia.
+Hastings and Mahadaji Shinde.
 Under its terms, the Company retained control of Salsette and Broach and acquired guarantees that the Marathas would defeat Hyder Ali of Mysore and retake territories in the Carnatic.
 The Marathas also guaranteed that the French would be prohibited from establishing settlements on their territories.
 In return, the British agreed to pension off their protégé, Raghunath Rao, and acknowledge Madhavrao II as peshwa of the Maratha Empire.
 The British also recognised the territorial claims of the Mahadji Shinde west of the Jumna River and all the territories occupied by the British after the Treaty of Purandar were given back to the Marathas.
+Haider Ali was required to restore all the territories he had seized from the English and the Nawab of Arcot.
+The Peshwa was prohibited from offering support to any European power and was required to ensure that the English retained their prior trading privileges.
+Mahadji Scindia was designated as the mutual guarantor, responsible for overseeing the treaty's proper implementation.